 #1: Be on the Lookout for Dangerous Situations

-It is important to be mindful of weather conditions and to give yourself more time than usual to get to and from work or other trips.
+It's important to be mindful of weather conditions and to give yourself more time to get to and from work or other trips.
 Try to move more slowly if the sidewalks are slick, and pay attention to the terrain around you.
-If you can, avoid unsalted sidewalks, be on the lookout for black ice, and pay attention to surfaces.
+If you can, steer clear of unsalted sidewalks, be on the lookout for black ice, and pay attention to surfaces.
 If you are unsure whether you’re about to step on a slick area, test it first with your toe.
 And always invest in shoes or boots with good traction and walk only on carefully-cleared areas that have been salted so you can avoid slips and falls.

 #2: Be Cautious in High-Risk Areas